collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 The instructions on this slide can actually be used by any maintainer to work on any branch they have write permission to.
 If a pull request has already been made, the additional commits will be automatically added to the pull request, up to the point that the pull request is merged.

 For a shared repository pull request, we use the command $ git fetch origin to fetch the updates into the .git folder.
-The pull request branch will now be a remote-tracking branch referred to as <remote-name>/<branch-name>.
-We create and checkout to a new local branch and insert the contents of the remote-tracking branch into it.
-We can merge master to make sure the branch is up-to-date and we can push additional commits to the branch.
+We create and checkout to a new local branch, which we give a name to, and we insert the pull request branch contents from the .git folder into the new local branch by referring to the branch as origin/<branch-name>.
+We can merge master to make sure the branch is up-to-date and we can push additional commits to the branch on GitHub.

 For a pull request submitted through a fork, we create a new branch off master and pull in the contents of the pull request branch from the fork.
 We can also push additional commits if we have been given permission to edit the pull request.